Everything You Need To Know About Starting A Real Estate Brokerage

 In a flat-fee structure, the agent keeps 100% of the commission but pays a regular flat fee to the brokerage.

-This fee, often called a desk fee, is either paid every month or per transaction.
+This fee, often called a desk fee, is paid monthly or per transaction.
 It allows the agent to use the brokerage’s office and other infrastructure.

 Monthly fees are paid whether or not the agent closes a deal during the period.